FransUrbo/drive-by-wire/README.md

 This flash value is then read on bootup and the correct (latest, before reboot/shutdown/reset) button/mode is then selected automatically.

-If I press the same, already selected, drive button, its LED will just blink three times and not do anything other than that.

-It will block all button presses while the actuator is moving, to make sure we don't do something .. bad.

 # Additional information